-Once staff have identified concerns about a pupil, they will liaise with the school SENCo.
-The SENCo will gather information about that pupil by completing observations, looking at the pupil's data and achievements in books, and speaking to the pupil and parents.
-Pupils will be added to the 'monitoring list'.
-The school will seek to remove barriers to learning and put provision in place.
-If support becomes an addition to general classroom practice and staff are working above and beyond normal expectations in daily lessons with an identified pupil, then that pupil will be added to the School's SEND register, parents/ carers are informed and SEND targets will be put in place.
-SEND targets are working documents for staff to monitor and provide effective support, resources and interventions for the pupils in their class with SEND.
+If staff have identified concerns about a pupil, they will liaise with the school SENDCo.
+The SENDCo and class teacher will then gather information and data about that pupil from a range of sources (e.g. by completing observations, looking at the pupil's achievements in books, and speaking to the pupil and parents).
+Pupils will then be added to the 'monitoring list', and the school will continue to seek to remove barriers to learning and put provision in place.
+If support becomes an addition to general classroom practice and staff are working above and beyond normal expectations, then that pupil will be added to the School's SEND register, and parents/ carers are informed.
+All pupils on the Birklands SEND register will have a support plan (Provision Map)

+in place, these are working documents for staff to monitor and provide effective support, resources and interventions for the pupils in their class with SEND.